Published on

 Ovidie, La chair est triste hélas

-Safia Kessas, programmer, Writers & Thinkers at Bozar: “In La chair est triste hélas (Julliard, 2023), Ovidie tells how and why she’s up in arms about heterosexual sex and simulation.
+Safia Kessas, programmer, Writers & Thinkers at Bozar: “In La chair est triste hélas, Ovidie tells how and why she’s up in arms about heterosexual sex and simulation.
 A compact, fluid and moving essay.
 Ovidie challenges our certainties and opens new avenues to a form of freedom that is still taboo.
 For me, it was therefore an obvious choice to bring her essential feminist thinking to Bozar.”

 Edouard Louis, Monique s’évade